roryk/spp-idr/README.md

 This is a simplified implementation of the workflow sketched out here: https://sites.google.com/site/anshulkundaje/projects/idr

-Anshul explains the purpose of IDR well:

->Reproducibility is essential to reliable scientiﬁc discovery in high-throughput experiments.
-The IDR (Irreproducible Discovery Rate) framework is a uniﬁed approach to measure the reproducibility of ﬁndings identiﬁed from replicate experiments and provide highly stable thresholds based on reproducibility.
-Unlike the usual scalar measures of reproducibility, the IDR approach creates a curve, which quantitatively assesses when the ﬁndings are no longer consistent across replicates.
-In layman's terms, the IDR method compares a pair of ranked lists of identifications (such as ChIP-seq peaks).
-These ranked lists should not be pre-thresholded i.e. they should provide identifications across the entire spectrum of high confidence/enrichment (signal) and low confidence/enrichment (noise).
-The IDR method then fits the bivariate rank distributions over the replicates in order to separate signal from noise based on a defined confidence of rank consistency and reproducibility of identifications i.e the IDR threshold.

 An intuitive overview of IDR can be found here: http://www.personal.psu.edu/users/q/u/qul12/IDR101.pdf